area3001/Lana/README.md

 # Lana
-Documentation and Firmware for the Lava risk-V dev board.
+Documentation and Firmware for the LANA RISC-V dev board.